Edward Dahlberg: Career

 Dahlberg enlisted in the U.S. Army during World War I, in which he lost the use of an eye after being struck with a rifle butt.
 In the late 1920s, Dahlberg became part of the expatriate group of American writers living in Paris.
 His first novel, Bottom Dogs, was based on his childhood experiences at the orphanage and his travels in the American West; it was published in London with an introduction by D. H. Lawrence.
 With his advance money, Dahlberg returned to New York City and resided in Greenwich Village.
 In 1933 he visited Germany, where he wrote anti-Nazi articles for The Times and counseled many German intellectuals, Jews, communists and anarchists to flee Germany.
 In 1934 he published the first American anti-Nazi novel, Those Who Perish.
 From the 1940s onwards, Dahlberg made his living as an author and also taught at various colleges and universities.
-From 1944-1948 he taught at Boston University.
+From 1944 to 1948 he taught at Boston University.
 In 1948, he taught briefly at the experimental Black Mountain College.
 He was replaced on the staff by his friend and fellow author, Charles Olson.

 During his years as an expatriate writer in 1920s Paris, he knew James Joyce, Samuel Beckett, Sean O'Casey, Ernest Hemingway, F. Scott Fitzgerald, T.S.
-Eliot, Ezra Pound, Yeats, D.H.
-Lawrence and many others.
+Eliot, Ezra Pound, W. B. Yeats, D. H. Lawrence and many others.
 A proletarian novelist of the 1930s, a spokesman for a fundamental humanism in the 1940s, he was an important member and editor for the Stieglitz Group, which promoted human rights all over the world.
 He spoke out against the mistreatment of African Americans, Indigenous Americans (Native Americans), Jews, immigrants, and workers.
 He was jailed three or four times for standing up to inhumanity.
 For a number of years, Dahlberg devoted himself to literary study.
-His extensive readings of the works of Dante, Shakespeare, Thoreau, and many others resulted in a writing style quite different from the social realism that characterized his earlier writing.
+His extensive readings of the works of Dante, Shakespeare, Thoreau, Sir Thomas Browne, Robert Burton, Isaac D'Israeli, and many others resulted in a writing style quite different from the social realism that characterized his earlier writing.

 He moved to the Danish island of Bornholm in 1955 while working on The Flea of Sodom.
 The Sorrows of Priapus was published in 1957, becoming his most successful book thus far.
-He later moved to Sóller, on Mallorca, while working on Because I Was Flesh, an autobiography which was published in 1964.
+He later moved to Sóller, on Mallorca, while working on Because I Was Flesh, an autobiography which was published in 1964 and which was nominated for the National Book Award.
 During the 1960s and 1970s, he became quite prolific and further refined his unique style through the publication of poetry, autobiographical works, fiction and criticism.
 He also lived in Dublin and Wicklow, London, Madrid, Malaga, Mexico City and the Seychelles.